news from Absurdistan?

 China – a deviation?

-Let me explain: if a girl’s real name is, for example, Wang Tingting (王婷婷), but she chooses to introduce herself as Laura, then why not just call her that?
-Why add the quotation marks that turn Laura into „Laura“ and make her sound like you can’t take her seriously?
+Let me explain: if a woman’s real name is, for example, Wang Tingting (王婷婷), but she chooses to introduce herself with her English name Laura, then why not just call her that?
+Why add quotation marks around “Laura” and make her sound like you can’t take her seriously?
 Is this still well-meaning humor or just plain condescension?

 Radtke sometimes left me with the impression that European culture was supposed to be the accepted standard, while Chinese culture was merely a sort of deviation.
 I don’t think he necessarily meant it that way, so it’s all the more regrettable.

 Radtke’s feat of living in China isn’t much.
 His storytelling is okay, while his writing style is just okayish.
 Read past the “humorous” parts, and some of his observations and insights are actually valuable.

 If you’re into modern China, and you’ve already read everything else, then I guess you could give this one a try.

 Also read: John Pomfret, for a deep dive into China that doesn’t just giggle at Chinglish.